afpybus/WoodLabFunctions/README.md

 # WoodLabFunctions by afpybus

-A collection of commonly used functions by the grad students, lab techs, and undergrads of the Wood Lab.
+A repository of commonly used functions by the grad students, lab techs, and undergrads of the Wood Lab.

 ## Installation